grtrsaroj/grtr-video-downloader/README.md

 Welcome to the **Video Downloader** project!
 This is a personal growth and educational project aimed at developing a platform for downloading videos and images from popular social media sites including YouTube, TikTok, Facebook, and Instagram.

-The project is currently in the development phase and serves as an opportunity for learning and experimentation with various web technologies, including Next.js, Tailwind CSS, and Express.js.
+The project is currently in the development phase and serves as an opportunity for learning and experimentation with various web technologies, including Next.js, Tailwind CSS, and shadcn.

 ## 🌟 Key Features